dee445/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod -R a+X . script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir script creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello script changes the group owner to school for the file hello.
+chmod -R a+X . script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. mkdir -m 751 my_dir script creates a directory called my_dir with permissions 751 in the working directory. chgrp school hello script changes the group owner to school for the file hello. chown vincent:staff * script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory. chown -h vincent:staff _hello script changes the owner and the group owner of _hello to vincent and staff respectively. chown --from=guililaume betty hello script changes the owner of the file hello to betty only if it is owned by the user guillaume. telnet towel.blinkenlights.nl script will play the StarWars IV episode in the terminal.